-One or two year pathway programs are foundation programs that make you ready for a particular graduate course.
-You may have to invest quite a bit of your time, but that can get you a good course in the end despite the low GPA.
+One or two-year pathway programs are foundation programs that make you ready for a particular graduate course.
+You may have to invest quite a bit of your time, but that can get you a good course in the end, despite the low GPA.

 Community Colleges, unlike Universities, are smaller educational institutes but they can also offer quality education.
-Fortunately, many community colleges do not have stringent minimum GPA requirements and you can have your goal of studying abroad fulfilled in a community college.
+Fortunately, many community colleges do not have stringent minimum GPA requirements, and you can have your goal of studying abroad fulfilled in a community college.

-Last but never the least, nothing highlights your abilities in a certain area like the fact that you have actually worked on it.
+Last but never least, nothing highlights your abilities in a certain area like the fact that you have actually worked on it.
 If you have shortlisted or decided on which field to pursue, you can complete an internship or a stint as a project assistant or trainee in an organization and work according to the course you are applying to.

 Apart from the above points, we suggest you work on your scores when you have time, because although all these factors matter, your GPA also matters, for example, the average GPA for Harvard on a weighted scale goes above 4.0 on its 5.0 GPA scale calculator.

 Studying in a foreign University can be a rewarding experience as it opens new opportunities beyond our home country as well as provides valuable intercultural experiences that build a better personality.
-If you are deciding on studying abroad, it is a great decision and if your GPA is not high, do not let that discourage you, just focus on what we have discussed and all goes smooth.
+If you are deciding on studying abroad, it is a great decision and if your GPA is not high, do not let that discourage you, just focus on what we have discussed and all goes smoothly.